| |

 Transfer to a wire rack to cool.
 Serve warm or at room temperature.

-Store leftover muffins in an airtight container at room temperature for up to three days.
-Leftover muffins can also be frozen.
+Store leftover muffins in an airtight container at room temperature for up to 3 days, or freeze for up to 3 months.

 Notes